Latest News

 Tony and Ce consider themselves ‘Camino Tragics’ as they have now completed five.
 Throughout the walks over the years, Tony has sometimes shared the remarkable story of two best friends, Justin Skeesuck who is paralysed from the neck down, and Patrick Gray – his best friend, who pushed Justin along the Camino Frances.
 They were one of the first pilgrims to take a wheelchair along the walkers’ and not the cyclists’ path on the Camino.

-Photo Credit: Tony Jacques
+Photo Credit Tony Jacques

 Their trip has been made into a documentary called ‘I’ll Push You’ – an inspiring story of its own.
 Two years ago, Tony arranged for this documentary to be shown in Mount Victoria in the Blue Mountains, NSW.
 The story resonated with Vietnam veteran Graeme Bolitho, who is a fellow member of the Blackheath/Mt.
 Victoria RSL sub-Branch.
 Tony describes him as “highly decorated”.
 Graeme sustained injuries from his service during the Vietnam War and is now assisted by crutches when walking.